Bus Tour of Riga - Photo 1

 The Riga sightseeing bus has two routes:

-Red Line (60 minutes until June 10 and 60-70 minutes from June 11): Tours Pardaugava, the left bank of the Daugava River, and the city center, including the Freedom Monument, the Opera House, the Powder Tower, and the Cathedral.
-It also passes the Riga Central Market, the Speakers' Quarter, and the Stalin skyscraper.Blue Line (50 minutes until June 10 and 30-40 minutes from June 11): Traverses the district of modern architecture, showcasing World Heritage Site buildings.
+Red Line (60 minutes until June 10 and 60-70 minutes from June 11): Tour of Pardaugava, the left bank of the Daugava River, viewing old cathedrals, Freedom Monument, Opera House, Powder Tower, and Cathedral.
+This route also includes Riga Central Market, Speakers' Quarter, and the Stalin skyscraper.Blue Line (50 minutes until June 10 and 30-40 minutes from June 11): Passes through the district of modern architecture with World Heritage Site buildings.

 Change of Meeting Point